How to Select the Best CNA Classes near Princeton Alabama

-The Function of a Nursing Assistant
+The Duties of a Certified Nursing Assistant

 - Administering basic care to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

 - Cleaning and dressing patients